reobin/reobin.dev/content/blog/js-array-toggle/index.md

 console.log(arr); // [1, 3, 4];
 ```

-Read below for explanations or just for some pointless (or not) brain-picking.
+Read below for explanations or simply for pointless (or not) brain-picking.

 ## Let's get toggling